smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/local-data-area.md

   350          '                                                  '
   400          '                                                  '
 ```
-The illustration above also proves that when a Type-L variable is named, ALL of the sequence numbered records for that variable name will be included as a job's LDA is updated.
+The illustration above also proves that when a Type-L variable is named, all of the sequence numbered records for that variable name will be included as a job's LDA is updated.
 The value from the sequence 002 record appears in the LDA position 21, as expected.

 ##### Additional Dynamic Variable research tools